stts-se/tillstudpub/audio_streaming/README.md

 In the future, we will use these settings to have the server save the audio with a wav hedaer.
 We haven't figured out the details about this yet, but there are libraries for this, so it should be fairly straightforward.

+## Distortion

+Currently, there is some distortion especially in the beginning of the audio files.
+This needs to be investigated further.
+It is possible that this will change once we move over to using AudioWorkletNode, but if not, this issue needs to be resolved.

 ## TODO